m-fakhry/comp104-2022/Assignments/assignment2.md

       - For each line listed in the comments, indicate whether or not a compile-time, run-time, or logic error is present.
 Not all lines contain an error.

 3. What are these escape characters do?
+Write a program to print out statements and try these escape characters to see their effects.
     - Escape characters (\n, \t, \v, \b, \a)

 4. Write a C++ program that receives two **integer** values from the user.
 The program then should print the sum (addition), difference (subtraction), product (multiplication), quotient (division), and remainder after division (modulus).
 Your program must use only integers.